digitalservicebund/grundsteuer/doc/adr/0005-user-flow-logic-with-statecharts.md

 ## Consequences

 We get the benefits of using statecharts (easier to understand, decoupled behavior, scales well with complexity and more).
 It's a new technique for the team, need to learn it.
+We might come to a point where the external library does not suit our demands (appropriately), so we might need workarounds.